sjsu-library/unionist/_items/unionist--text-0390.md

 articleType:
 volume:
 issue:
+transcription: |
-transcription: 'We are glad to see, in “The Unionist,” of Windham County, the second of a series of numbers well written, and designed to expose the corruptions of Freemasonry.
+  We are glad to see, in “The Unionist,” of Windham County, the second of a series of numbers well written, and designed to expose the corruptions of Freemasonry.
   This is candid, just and patriotic.
-Let it go on. '
+Let it go on.
 scholarlyNotes:
 commentary: My educated guess is that this (at least) two-part series on Anti-Masonry would have appeared in the latter issues in April, such as April 17 (1:37) and April